NeelHaval/nand2tetris/Fundamentals/Project1Folder/_Project1Overview.md

 Implementation of these logic gates begins from the most basic gates: Not, And, Or, Xor, Mux and DMux.
 From this we can then desgin the repective `multi - bit` and/or `multi - way` counter parts.
 These are all fundamentally designed using a Nand gate - a primitve gate given to us in this case.

 To implement these logic gates, we use a HDL, or hardware description language for short.
+Any file with a `.hdl` extension is where these the logic gates are implemented.
 Crucially, HDL is not a programming language.
 It describes:
 <br>

 - **the interface** of a given chip (or gate) **outwith** the PARTS section.
 This merely shows the overall I/O of the chip.

 - **the implementation** is shown **within** the parts section.
 This shows the connections of all pins, be they internal or external.

-Visual representations of the logic gates are present in `Fundamentals/` as images of the chip set up for further understanding.
+Visual representations of the logic gates are present in `Project1Folder/` as images of the chip set up for further understanding.

+To avoid over - complicating the images, any 16-Bit gates have been realised as 2-Bit gates instead.
+In addition to this, DMux8Way and Mux8Way16 are omitted due to their similarity with their 4 way counter parts.